Updated 10th June 2021

-Now, homeschooling during lockdown has led many of us to the uncomfortable realisation that we are distinctly average teachers with particularly low anxiety and anger thresholds.
-From the battles over online classrooms versus YouTube, to the mental breakdown a single sum can induce to the 5 minutes of painting followed by the hour long clean up – we are more than ready to hand the reins back over to the experts and in desperate need of a break.
-With several months to go until the proposed return of all school children in September, some may be looking for alternative educational opportunities to make up for our woeful attempts.
+Halfway through the unfortunate experience called 2020, the time came for us to abandon the comforts of our living rooms and tentatively look to the outside world.
+Homeschooling during lockdown led many of us to the uncomfortable realisation that we were distinctly average teachers with particularly low anxiety and anger thresholds.
+From the battles over online classrooms versus YouTube, to the mental breakdown a single sum can induce to the 5 minutes of painting followed by the hour long clean up – we were more than ready to hand the reins back over to the experts.

-Well, in the “outdoors classroom”, there are invaluable educational benefits to be found.
+This is because in the “outdoors classroom”, there are invaluable educational benefits to be found.
 From the simple and almost intuitive conundrums, like tackling an overgrowth of undergrowth and an obstacle course of fallen trees and puddles to making your own shelters or dens.
 Children are being inspired by TV survivalists such as Bear Grylls to get outside and give bushcraft a go themselves.
 Anything that gets kids excited about venturing into the fresh air for a few hours is surely a good thing.
 But this isn’t about training the next generation to survive the apocalypse (even if it feels like we are in the middle of one), this is about families enjoying the benefits of nature, learning new skills and garnering a deep respect for the natural world around them.
+It has the added benefit of contributing positively to mental and physical health – hugely important at any time but particularly during these strange times we are currently experiencing.

 Some parents are happy to give bushcraft a go and perhaps have some distant memories of Scouts or Guides to draw upon, but other families might feel out of their depth and unsure where to start.
 For those families, a bit of help would go a long way.
 Ian from the Big Hat Bushcamp is a keen advocate of the full range of benefits that bushcraft can bring citing that “skills of communication, teamwork and leadership flourish” and that “children and adults draw more and more confidence.”
 He currently offers courses at his Surrey base for family groups – ensuring they are Covid-safe.
 This could be a great day out whether as a one off or as part of a planned holiday.